-Prioritization 3.0 Project Solicitation, Local Point Assignment, and Ranking Process
+Prioritization 3.0 Project Solicitation, Local Point Assignment, and Ranking Process Approved by KTRPO TAC on March 27, 2014

 Introduction: The North Carolina legislature and NC Department of Transportation (NCDOT) require all regional transportation planning organizations (rural and metropolitan) to develop a local ranking process for projects across all modes of transportation (highway, bicycle/pedestrian, public transit, aviation, rail, and ferry).
-The following local ranking process will be submitted to the NCDOT's Strategic Prioritization Office of Transportation (SPOT) for their review and comment and then, presented for adoption by the Kerr-Tar RPO's Transportation Advisory Committee (TAC) on February 27, 2014 to ensure compliance with the legislative mandate.
+The following local ranking process will be submitted to the NCDOT's Strategic Prioritization Office of Transportation (SPOT) for their review and comment and then, presented for adoption by the Kerr-Tar RPO's Transportation Advisory Committee (TAC) on March 27, 2014 to ensure compliance with the legislative mandate.
 The TAC approved methodology will be made available to the public for a period of public comment consistent with the KTRPO Public Involvement Plan (PIP).